harrikr/hello-world-1/README.md

 }
 ```

-The above program will simply print the phrase "hello, world".
+The above program will simply print the phrase "hello, world!".

 Development
 --